 Companies may use the same products, but the way their flavors are blended result in different tastes, giving one a superior rank than the other.
 Other factors that may make vendors label their vape juices premium is packaging, with glass getting the upper hand.
 Pre-steeped e-liquids also taste better than the non-cured ones.

 However, just because it is labelled premium doesn’t mean it is good, and cheap doesn’t necessarily mean low quality.
-Always ensure you get your e-liquid from trusted vendors and try both to find what works best for.
+Always ensure you get your e-liquid from trusted vendors and try both to find out what works best.

 Vape Juice Is Healthier Than Cigarettes